AdirAkhavan/PersonalWebsite/README.md

 # PersonalWebsite
-A personal website I created as a home assignment for a university course, using Javascript, HTML, and CSS.
+A personal website I created as a home assignment for a university course, using JavaScript, HTML, and CSS.

 To run my website, simply double-click on index.html.